Vishnu-R-Nair-96/Genpro_automation_task/README.md

 # Genpro_automation_task
-# Automation task using selenium webdriver using java
+# Automation task using selenium webdriver with java